 This changed the format of the SERPs and started the shift away from “ranking” and towards “visibility.”
 After all, with these other verticals included in the search results, your website listing being “#1” didn’t mean what it used to.

 Before the XML Sitemaps update of June 2005, traditional HTML sitemaps were all that was available.
 With XML sitemaps, webmasters and SEOs were given a little bit more influence over the crawling and indexation of their website.

 An XML Sitemap, in addition to a robots.txt file, and other methods allows you to tell search engine crawlers which pages of your site you want to be indexed, which to give priority, which pages they can ignore, etc.

 All of this works together to improve the crawl rate of your website and improve the rate at which the content on your pages is refreshed and indexed in the SERPs.

-Google and other search engines are always updating their algorithms and releasing other updates to ensure they are delivering the best results to users.
+Google and other search engines are always performing algorithm updates to ensure they are delivering the best results to users.